Acceptance And Forgiveness

-A little over five years ago when I started these pages, I asked the question “What have I learned that I can give?”
+A little over fifteen years ago when I started these pages, I asked the question “What have I learned that I can give?”
 I am continually amazed at how much I have learned as I continue this journey of introspection into my life and place in the universe.
 I have no idea if my ramblings are of assistance to anyone but I will continue to share if only for my own process of self examination.

 My birthday is coming again.
 A reminder of how cyclical life is.
 Each year at this time I do something “good” for myself.
 I usually try to get away in order to regroup and await instructions for the coming year but this year my gift to myself takes on a different form.

 As small children, under my mother’s caring watch, my brother and I would kneel down on our knees and recite the Lord’s prayer before going to bed.
 The key word here is “recite” because we were both too young to understand the words, or their implications.
 My mother felt it was important for us to have an upbringing which included the teachings of Jesus and a belief in God.
 When we were older, mom left it up to us to determine what beliefs we would hold onto from our youth.

 As a philosophy major in college, I came to believe that God was more a creation of man than man a creation of God (a topic for later dialogue) but I still held on to many of the teachings of Jesus as I have with the teachings of other prophets including Buddha and Mohammed.
 One of the concept with which I was most impressed was Jesus’ doctrine of love.
 He believed it was important to love your neighbor, your fellow man/woman and even your enemies.
 To extend that concept even further, one must even love the person who is about to bring harm or possible death upon his personage.